Sichao-Li/sichao-li.github.io/_pages/about.md

 News
 ======
+- 2024.04.22: I am pleased to be selected for the best reviewer award from AISTATS 2025.
+- 2025.04.10: Congrats to Xin on the acceptance of "Regional Explanations and Diverse Molecular Representations in Cheminformatics: A Comparative Study" from Intelligent Computing.
 - 2025.01.29: I am excited to work with Dr. Michael McCullough on understanding patterns of neural connectivity as a Jubilee Joint Associate (Postdoctoral Fellow).
 - 2024.12.19: I am delighted to be accredited Fellowship of the Higher Education Academy (FHEA) through ANU Educational Fellowship Scheme (EFS).
 - 2024.12.05: Successfully defended my thesis "Design-Driven Materials Intelligence: Bridging AI, Explainability, and Scientific Discovery" in AI, ML, and Friends Seminars at ANU.
 Congrats to myself!